Friday, 1 January 2016

 Ukeme wake up with vex.
 Dis time, she no even prepare herself before he start dey blow blow her.
 As he dey beat her, he follow dey bite her for her neck, for her breast, for her belle, and for her lap.
 After he done swell up her body well well, he tear the remaining cloth wey for dey her body come dey drag her for ground.
 Deir neighbors bin don tire for their fights so tey nobody even comot from their flat.
 Na so he drag her body for their compound till them reach outside.
 As people gather dey laugh, he pour spit for her face come waka dey go.
 Like say something push am, he turn back, waka come her place, open in trouser, comot in prick, come start dey piss for her body.
 All de agberos wen dey her area come dey laugh dey hail Ukeme.
 Na den she faint.

 Her father didn’t hit them but her mother more than made up for that.
 What her father did though was…nothing!
-He didn’t pay bills, he didn’t provide money for food, he never sent any of his kids to school and he definitely didn’t work…much.
+He didn’t pay bills, provide money for food, never sent any of his kids to school, and didn’t work…much.

 Iniabasi started helping out when she was 4.
 Her mother would prepare Akamu and it was Iniabasi's job to hawk them on the streets.
 As she grew older, it fell to her to wash the beans, take them to grind in a bucket heavier than her and then peel the yams and potatoes as she waited for her mother.
 She would then put all of them in a truck and push them to the spot where her mother cooked.
 She had to do all this while taking care of her younger ones.